-This company was awarded the 'Industry Group Leader' in the Health Care Equipment & Services category of the 2013, 2014, 2015 and 2016 Dow Jones Sustainability Index (DJSI).
+This company was awarded the 'Industry Group Leader' in the Health Care Equipment & Services category of the Dow Jones Sustainability Index (DJSI) every year from 2013-2017.
 The DJSI is based on an analysis of corporate economic, environmental and social performance, assessing issues such as corporate governance, risk management, branding, climate change mitigation, supply chain standards and labor practices.

 This company pleaded guilty to federal charges that it improperly promoted the drug Depakote to elderly dementia patients in nursing homes.
 It reached an agreement with the Department of Justice to settle the investigation for $1.5 billion in May 2012.
 The company faces more lawsuits over the drug, which can cause birth defects.

 This company is named and shamed in IBFAN's 2014 report, 'Breaking the Rules, Stretching the Rules 2014', a weighty collection of evidence showing non-compliance with the International Code of Marketing of Breastmilk Substitutes and subsequent WHA resolutions.
 The Report covers 27 companies with 813 violations in 81 countries.

 This company received a score of 38.1/100 in the Newsweek Green Rankings 2016, which ranks the world's largest publicly traded companies on eight indicators covering energy, greenhouse gases, water, waste, fines and penalties, linking executive pay to sustainability targets, board-level committee oversight of environmental issues and third-party audits.
 Ranking methodology by Corporate Knights and HIP Investor.